-The Why-I-Make-Videos Confessional is one of the more illuminating genres in the ever-expanding vlogosphere.
+The Why-I-Make-Videos Confessional is an illuminating genre in the ever-expanding vlogosphere.
 It seems every dedicated video blogger must eventually perform this painful rite of passage before returning—chastened—to business as usual (though it sometimes marks the end of a vlogging career).

-While these tender defenses of vlogging can be revealing, they also betray a very shallow self-awareness.
-At the bottom end of the insight-scale are the vloggers who exist in perfect denial of their own motivations: “I don’t make videos for viewers or subscribers or comments, I make videos for me.
+While these tender defenses of vlogging can be revealing, they can also betray a shallow self-awareness.
+“I don’t make videos for viewers or subscribers or comments, I make videos for me.
 If you don’t like it, too bad.”
 Huh?

-Most readily concede that they seek an audience, but the reasons offered are not terrifically illuminating either.
+Most will readily concede they seek an audience, but the reasons offered are not always terrifically illuminating.
 We are told, “vlogging is fun,” that it provides a “creative outlet,” and that it’s a chance “to share views.”
-They could say the same about dancing, cooking, or sounding off at a party.
+You could say the same about dancing, cooking, or sounding off at a party.

 At least there is this effort from Terroja Kinkaid, a young fellow who names his online persona “the Amazing Atheist.”
-His Why-I-Make-Videos video is quite astute and entertaining.
+His Why-I-Make-Videos video is astute and entertaining.
 You sense he is genuinely uneasy about the artifice vlogging demands of him, and he expresses nicely the anxieties that underlie the whole enterprise.

-TJ dismisses his previously held belief—though showing wobbly conviction—that he vlogs simply to “voice his thoughts” and gain approval among YouTubers.
-Instead, he tells us: “I’m searching for who the fuck I am.”
-By disclosing himself to the invisible audience beyond the camera lens, he will “peel away the layers” until he gains access to his true, authentic self.
+TJ dismisses his previously held belief—though showing wobbly conviction—that he puts up videos simply to “voice his thoughts” and gain approval among YouTubers.
+Instead, he says: “I’m searching for who the fuck I am.”
+He tells us that by disclosing himself to the invisible audience beyond the camera lens, he will “peel away the layers” until he has access to his true, authentic self.